wp-plugins/wp-e-commerce-exporter/readme.txt

 == Usage ==

 1. Open Products > Store Export from the WordPress Administration

+2. Select the Export tab on the Store Exporter screen

-2. Select which WP e-Commerce details you would like to export and click Export
+3. Select which data type and WP e-Commerce details you would like to export and click Export

+4. Download archived copies of previous exports from the Archives tab

 Done!